borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 8/README.md

 end
 ```

-For the specific update, I decided to use a creature from the first 6 variants, have the creature spawn above solid ground, and looking toward the player.
+For the specific update, I decided to use a creature from the first 6 variants, have the creature spawn above solid ground looking toward the player.

 ```lua
 local type = math.random(6)